Shipstr/senior-backend-code-challenge/README.md

   * Name of company
   * A flat shipping rate as a monetary value with currency

-* A model to represent a shipping rate, different from the flat rate.
+* A model to represent shipping rates that each provider has (different from the provider's flat rate).
 It should have these attributes:
   * Rate as monetary value with currency (per kilo)
   * Origin, as two-letter country code
   * Destination, as two-letter country code
+  * Relationship to the shipping provider

 * Means of loading the attached data into a data store.
 We are not looking for a UI for this, console is fine.
 * The converted monetary USD amounts all should be stored, in case we'd want to query them.